chase130101/airpred/README.txt

 2. `raw_census_data_by_zip.zip` contains the unprocessed census data by ZIP code in .xlsx format given to us by IACS.

 3. `census_data_csv_formatted.zip` contains the file in `raw_census_data_by_zip.zip` reformatted to be in .csv format.

+The user will also need to have the air pollution data provided by HSPH (assembled_data.rds) in the data directory to run our pipeline.
+It is too large to upload to this repository.